capital-G/supercollider-wiki/Code-style-guidelines.md

 Style Guidelines
 ================

-This is a living document reflecting the conventional style used for SuperCollider and C++ source code in this project.
+This is a living (WIP) document reflecting the conventional style used for SuperCollider and C++ source code in this project.
 Each guideline here is presented with a brief discussion including examples, rationale, and importance.

 How to read this document
 -------------------------